Montreal Metro: Fifty years of projects

 World War II and the war effort in Montreal resurrected the idea of a metro.
 In 1944, the MTC proposed a two-line network, with one line running underneath Saint Catherine Street and the other under Saint Denis, Notre-Dame and Saint Jacques Streets.
-In 1953, the newly formed public Montreal Transportation Commission replaced streetcars with buses and proposed a single subway line reusing the 1944 plans and extending it all the way to Boulevard Crémazie, right by the D'Youville maintenance shops.
+In 1951, the newly formed public Montreal Transportation Commission bought out the Montreal Tramways Company and started replacing streetcars with buses.
+The commission also proposed a single subway line reusing the 1944 plans and extending it all the way to Boulevard Crémazie, right by the D'Youville maintenance shops.
 By this point, construction was already well underway on Canada's first subway line in Toronto under Yonge Street, which would open in 1954.
 Still, Montreal councillors remained cautious and no work was initiated.
 For some of them, including Jean Drapeau during his first municipal term, public transit was a thing of the past.

 In 1959, a private company, the Société d'expansion métropolitaine, offered to build a rubber-tired metro but the Transportation Commission wanted its own network and rejected the offer.
 This would be the last missed opportunity, for the re-election of Jean Drapeau as mayor and the arrival of his right-hand man, Lucien Saulnier, would prove decisive.
 In the early 1960s, the Western world experienced an economic boom and Quebec underwent its Quiet Revolution.
 From August 1, 1960, many municipal services reviewed the project and on November 3, 1961, the Montreal City Council voted appropriations amounting to $132 million ($1.06 billion in 2016) to construct and equip an initial network 16 km in length.